 ‘Yes, of course,’ I said.
 I didn’t know what to say; what more was to be said?
 After being rescued from such a frightening ordeal, I wasn’t about to argue about the dinner menu.
 I would have preferred to carry on with my descent, but obviously, I wasn’t going to be able to continue on this route.
 I’d have to go up some distance before finding a better route down.

-I was humbled, yet not ready to come to terms with what just occurred on the ledge.
+I was humbled yet not ready to come to terms with what just occurred on the ledge.
 The physics of natural law had been violated, along with my rational sensibilities!

 As we commenced our long, arduous scramble back up to the summit, I could hardly believe how effortlessly Eli scampered up the slopes and even the precipices.
 It hardly seemed possible.
 After waiting for me to catch up, I remarked that he must participate in Triathlon competitions to be in such excellent shape.

 ‘James, I know you are a very bright young man, and I respect your cognitive prowess.
 But notwithstanding that, when are you finally going to get it?
 I just transported you up the ledge, and now you’re taken aback watching me scramble effortlessly up the precipices.
-It’s always the clever ones that have difficulty in accepting what should be obvious since they’re too full of their intellectual clutter to see things as they are or could be.
+It’s always the clever ones who have difficulty in accepting what should be obvious since they’re too full of their intellectual clutter to see things as they are or could be.

-‘And yes, most certainly I’m in excellent shape.
+‘And yes, most certainly, I’m in excellent shape.
 I can’t be otherwise.
 You don’t need to train to be an ironman when ironman is what you are.
 And you know something else?
 So are you!
 So why keep pretending you’re not by making this a lot more difficult than it needs to be.
 There’s no reason to be lagging.
 We should have made it back to the cabin long ago; hopefully, our dinner won’t be cold.’